GMWB Riders in a Binomial Framework - Pricing, Hedging, and Diversification of Mortality Risk: Optimal Stopping and Surrenders

 \section{Optimal Stopping and Surrenders}

-We next extend the binomial pricing model to include the possibility of early surrenders by modifying \prettyref{ass:bin no lapse} to include the following assumption. \begin{assumption} Under the static withdrawal strategy the policyholder receives $G=gP\delta t$ each time period.
+We next extend the binomial pricing model to include the possibility of early surrenders by modifying \prettyref{ass:bin no lapse} to include the following assumption. \begin{Assumption} Under the static withdrawal strategy the policyholder receives $G=gP\delta t$ each time period.
 We set $T:=1/g$.
 At the end of each period the pro-rated rider fee is first deducted and then the periodic withdrawal is subtracted.
 We restrict $r>0$ and denote $\barr:=r\delta t$ and $\bar{\alpha}:=\alpha\delta t$.
 Surrenders occur at the end of any time period, after the fees and withdrawals have been deducted.
-For valuation purposes, the end of period time point is considered ex-post fees and withdrawals but ex-ante surrenders. \end{assumption} Let $k^{a}:\{0,1,\dots T\}\mapsto[0,1]$ be the non-increasing function describing the surrender charge schedule, satisfying $k_{0}^{a}>0$ and $k_{T}^{a}=0$.
+For valuation purposes, the end of period time point is considered ex-post fees and withdrawals but ex-ante surrenders. \end{Assumption} Let $k^{a}:\{0,1,\dots T\}\mapsto[0,1]$ be the non-increasing function describing the surrender charge schedule, satisfying $k_{0}^{a}>0$ and $k_{T}^{a}=0$.
 The surrender charge rate $k_{i}^{a}$ is applied for surrenders during time $[i,i+1)$.
 We denote the corresponding function for the surrender charge rate upon surrender at the end of period $i$ by $k:\{0,1,\dots,N\}\rightarrow[0,1]$.
 Then $k_{i}=k_{\lfloor i\delta t\rfloor}^{a}$.
-Similar to the continuous-time model of \citet{Hyndman-Wenger-Decomp} for all $i\in\mc{I}_{N}$ we have where $\mb{L}_{i}$ is the set of $\mb{F}-$adapted stopping times taking values in $\{i,i+1,\dots,N\}$, and $\mb{L}_{i,\bar{\tau}_{i}}$ is the set of $\mb{F}-$adapted stopping times taking values in $\{i,i+1,\dots,N\}$ subject to the constraint $\eta<\bar{\tau}_{i}$ or $\eta=N$.
-Recall that $\bar{\tau}_{i}$ is the trigger time assuming no lapses.
+Similar to the continuous-time model of \citet{Hyndman-Wenger-Decomp} for all $i\in\mc{I}_{N}$ we have